 - Programs are generally planned 4 months in advance of their delivery date.

-- Programs should take into account the Library's strategic goals.
+- Program selections should connect to the Library's strategic goals.

 Offering a program

 We encourage you to submit a request to offer a program in partnership with the Library.
-These submissions will be considered in light of programming needs, criteria, and Library resources.
+These submissions will be reviewed based on our programming guidelines, needs, and Library resources.

 While we welcome all submissions, we are unable to partner to offer all of the programs pitched to us.
-Library staff will be in touch regarding your program submission as soon as possible.
+Library staff will contact you if we are able to host your program.